-Try the same experiment with a concave lens.
+Try the same experiment with a concave lens:

-- h.
-Remove whichever convex lens is currently on your optical bench and insert the 150 mm concave lens between the light source and thee screen. - i.
-Carefully move the lens around and try to form a real image on the screen.
+- Remove whichever convex lens is currently on your optical bench and insert the 150 mm concave lens at a position of 60.0 cm according to the metric scale of the optical bench. - Carefully move the screen around and try to form a real image on it.